tornadoweb/tornado/docs/guide/intro.rst

 * Client- and server-side implementions of HTTP (`.HTTPServer` and `.AsyncHTTPClient`).
-* An asynchronous networking library (`.IOLoop` and `.IOStream`), which serve as the building blocks for the HTTP components and can also be used to implement other protocols.
+* An asynchronous networking library (`.IOLoop` and `.IOStream`), which serves as the building blocks for the HTTP components and can also be used to implement other protocols.
 * A coroutine library (`tornado.gen`) which allows asynchronous code to be written in a more straightforward way than chaining